leukeleu/leukeleu-django-gdpr/README.md

         # Also specify a unique variant (append with ".unique")
         "CustomPhoneNumberField.unique": fake.unique.phone_number,

+        # Use functools.partial to set arguments for simple functions
+        "CustomRegionField": partial(fake.words, nb=4),

         # You can also use full custom functions for more complex behaviour
         "ImageHash": custom_anonymizer,